ktan185/Video-Processing-Service/README.md

 # Tech Stack
 - Frontend: TypeScript, JavaScript, CSS
-- Backend: Cloud Functions on Firebase
+- Backend: Cloud Functions on Firebase, video processing containerised with Docker and deployed on Google Cloud.
-- Database: Firestore for document storage
+- Database: Firestore document storage
 - Storage: Google Cloud Buckets for raw and processed videos

+# Dependencies
+- Please refer to package.json

+## Usage
+Here's how to use the application:
+- Step 1: clone repo
+- Step 2: navigate to yt-web-client-new
+- Step 3: run the following commands in CLI: npm install, npm run build, npm run start